Matfyz-Developer-Student-Club/matfyz-activity-sport-tracker/documentation/cheatsheets/build.dev.md

 # How to build development environment

 1. Go to the project root
-2. Create the storage for environment variables on development environment with following structure
+2. Create the storage for environment variables on development environment with following structure called .env.dev
 ```shell
 FLASK_APP=mast/__init__.py
 FLASK_ENV=development